 Whichever route we do climb, you can be assured of a great day out!
 Expect a 7-8 hour energetic day before we get back to the refuge for late lunch.
 Then sit in the sun and savour the experience.Stay overnight in the refuge.

 After breakfast, trek down to Imlil to arrive around mid-day.
 A last coffee there before our transfer back to Marrakech.

 Aim to arrive Marrakech mid afternoon.

-Head to accommodation the out for a celebratory meal.
+Head to accommodation in Marrakesh and thne out for a celebratory meal in the evening.

 Vehicle transport from Marrakech to the start of the trip and a return back to Marrakesh after the trip.

 Accommodation for the 4 nights in the mountains – Berber village house, Mouflon mountain refuge.

 All food throughout from the time we leave Marrakech until we get back there.